Field & Stream (retailer): History

 In October 2019, the Utah based company Sportsman's Warehouse acquired eight Field & Stream stores.
 In March 2020, the company acquired two additional stores.

 In 2021, the original Field & Stream store in Cranberry Township was replaced by Dick's newest concept called Public Lands, which is similar to Field & Stream in concept but places emphasis on local conservation efforts.

+In 2024, Dick's Sporting Goods sold the rights to Field & Stream name on retail to Field & Stream magazine.